Grandson:Two narrative threads

 - One particularly memorable Law & Order episode actually screwed with the long established premise of one case, one episode, by showing a day in the life of the police officers and their relations with the D As.
 Rather than the one case followed from crime to verdict, one principal case is brought up, and several other minor cases crop up to plague the detective's concentration.
 Like all episodes, however, the detectives are able to solve all the cases by the end of the day.

-- Used on Frasier many a time, with one episode ("Death and the Dog", Season 4) hanging a lampshade on it.
+- One episode ("Death and the Dog", Season 4) hanging a lampshade on it.
 The events of the episode are being told as a Whole Episode Flashback to a caller, and Roz wonders why Frasier is telling the caller about her date in the episode.

 - The Shield usually runs three police plots (the Strike Team, Dutch and Wimms, Danni and Julien), plus Macky's private and Aceveda's political lives, with plotlines crossing and merging.